Spiritual, Moral, Social, Cultural

 Throughout class lessons and assemblies pupils are encouraged to care for people, living things, property and their environment.

 Many aspects of class life teach pupils to take turns, share and build positive relationships.
-In attending a multi cultural and diverse school, pupils develop the social ability to interact and spend time with people of many different religions, ethnic and socio-economic backgrounds.
+In attending a multicultural and diverse school, pupils develop the social ability to interact and spend time with people of many different religions, ethnic and socio-economic backgrounds.

 Cultural Education